MrE-Fog/go-avalanria/cmd/clef/extapi_changelog.md

 #### 5.0.0

-* The external `account_EcRecover`-mAVNod was reimplemented.
+* The external `account_EcRecover`-mavnod was reimplemented.
-* The external mAVNod `account_sign(address, data)` was replaced with `account_signData(contentType, address, data)`.
+* The external mavnod `account_sign(address, data)` was replaced with `account_signData(contentType, address, data)`.
-The addition of `contentType` makes it possible to use the mAVNod for different types of objects, such as:
+The addition of `contentType` makes it possible to use the mavnod for different types of objects, such as:
   * signing data with an intended validator (not yet implemented)
   * signing clique headers,
   * signing plain personal messages,
-* The external mAVNod `account_signTypedData` implements [EIP-712](https://github.com/AVNereum/EIPs/blob/master/EIPS/eip-712.md) and makes it possible to sign typed data.
+* The external mavnod `account_signTypedData` implements [EIP-712](https://github.com/avalanria/EIPs/blob/master/EIPS/eip-712.md) and makes it possible to sign typed data.

 #### 4.0.0

-* The external `account_Ecrecover`-mAVNod was removed.
+* The external `account_Ecrecover`-mavnod was removed.
-* The external `account_Import`-mAVNod was removed.
+* The external `account_Import`-mavnod was removed.

 #### 3.0.0

-* The external `account_List`-mAVNod was changed to not expose `url`, which contained info about the local filesystem.
+* The external `account_List`-mavnod was changed to not expose `url`, which contained info about the local filesystem.
 It now returns only a list of addresses.

 #### 2.0.0

 * Commit `73abaf04b1372fa4c43201fb1b8019fe6b0a6f8d`, move `from` into `transaction` object in `signTransaction`.
-This makes the `accounts_signTransaction` identical to the old `AVN_signTransaction`.
+This makes the `accounts_signTransaction` identical to the old `avn_signTransaction`.

 #### 1.0.0